jackiehjm/stx-docs/doc/source/deploy_install_guides/index.rst

    latest/aio_simplex/index

-- Following are deployment and installation guides for past StartlingX releases that have been archived:
+- Following are deployment and installation guides for past StarlingX releases that have been archived:

   * Currently, no archived deployment guides exist.